Kenneth Tobey: Later work

 As his long career drew to a close, Tobey still received acting jobs from people who had grown up watching his performances in sci-fi films of the 1950s, particularly Joe Dante, who included the veteran actor in his stock company of reliable players.
 Two appearances on the sitcom Night Court came the same way, through fans of his work.
 Along with other character actors who had been in 1950s sci-fi and horror films (John Agar, Robert O. Cornthwaite, Gloria Talbott, etc.), Tobey starred in a spoof originally titled Attack of the B Movie Monster.
 In 2005, Anthem Pictures released the completed feature version of this spoof on DVD under the new title The Naked Monster.
 Tobey's scenes in that release were actually shot in 1985, so The Naked Monster is technically his final film credit, being released three years after his death.
 He had, however, continued to act throughout most of the 1990s.
 One of those notable roles is his performance in the 1994 Star Trek: Deep Space Nine episode "Shadowplay" as Rurigan, an alien who recreates his dead friends as holograms.
 Among other examples of Tobey's final decade of work are his two appearances as Judge Kent Watson on the series L.A.
 Law.

-Personal life
+Personal life and death

 In 1968, Tobey married June Hutton.

 Tobey was an active member of the Republican party in southern California.
 He campaigned for Eisenhower in the 1952 presidential election and again in 1956.
 He said he voted for Richard Nixon in 1960, Barry Goldwater in 1964 and Richard Nixon again in 1968.
 Many of his close friends, including John Charles Moffitt, Lela Rogers, Robert Montgomery and Ronald Reagan, were "friendly witnesses" for HUAC during the days of the Hollywood blacklist.

 Tobey died at age 85 on December 22, 2002, at the Eisenhower Memorial Hospital in Rancho Mirage, California, after an unspecified but extended illness.
 His remains were cremated by the Neptune Society, and his ashes taken by his daughter Tina.